History of trams in Leipzig: Restructuring and new terminal facilities (1949–1961)

-Reconstruction of Facilities in the Town Center (1964-1978)
+Reconstruction of facilities in the town center (1964–1978)

 Traffic growth completely overloaded facilities in and near the town center, creating an urgent need for expansion and modernization.
 The Tröndlinring was greatly widened and a four-track terminal facility was built at Friedrich-Engels-Platz (Goerdelerring).
 Various segments in other locations were modernized, but some extremities fell victim to the "red pencil" because of losses and were replaced by motorbus.
 From 1 January 1970, the undertaking was renamed VEB Kombinat Verkehrsbetriebe der Stadt Leipzig (LVB) ("People's Collective Enterprise 'Transport Services of Leipzig City'").

-Development of New Residential Areas (1979–1990)
+Development of new residential areas (1979–1990)

 From 1979 a new task awaited the transport planning staff of the LVB.
-Large new prefabricated housing blocks (Plattenbau) were constructed east and west of the town, and these were to be connected to the tramway network.
+Large new prefabricated housing blocks (Plattenbau) were constructed east and west of the town (esp. in Grünau), and these were to be connected to the tramway network.
 Following the end of the DDR, the LVB became the Leipziger Verkehrsbetriebe (LVB) AG i.
 A. ("Leipzig Transport Company, Ltd. (in liquidation") as the first step toward conversion from a state-owned enterprise (see Treuhand).

-The LVB As a Modern Transport Service (from 1990)
+The LVB as a modern transport service (from 1990)

 The most important task of the new undertaking, which was converted to a company with limited liability (GmbH) from 16 March 1993, was modernization of the vehicle fleet and also some segments of tram lines.
 These measures have not yet been completed (at 2006).
 Some segments were closed because of heavy losses.
 From 27 May 2001, the tramway service network was rearranged, with service restored to one segment on which a previous service had been withdrawn.